 Written with Reid’s signature talent for creating “complex, likeable characters” (Real Simple), this is a mesmerising journey through the splendour of Old Hollywood into the sobering realities of the present day as two women struggle with what it means – an what it costs – to face the truth.

-My Review: I picked up this book after reading and falling completely for Daisy Jones & the Six; wanting to find out for myself if the hype surrounding Taylor Jenkins Reid (TJR) was based on a strong foundation of skilled writing and superb story telling or something else entirely.
+I picked up this book after reading and falling completely for Daisy Jones & the Six; wanting to find out for myself if the hype surrounding Taylor Jenkins Reid (TJR) was based on a strong foundation of skilled writing and superb story telling or something else entirely.
 And I was not disappointed.
 While Daisy Jones remains my favourite of the two novels, The Seven Husbands of Evelyn Hugo was unputdownable.

 Taylor Jenkins Reid’s vivid portrayal of Old Hollywood and the 1950’s kept me enthralled.
 The reality of Hollywood’s ‘casting couch’; the sexualisation of women, homophobia, racism and domestic abuse; beautifully written; not a word wasted or out of place.